-With so many different types of memorial services and so many other variables based on religion, cultural, or family preferences, understanding funeral etiquette is not always a simple task.
-At Adrian Durban Florist, we’re here to help you make an appropriate selection and choose a thoughtful gift when filling your funeral flower order.
+With so many different types of memorial services and so many other variables based on religion, culture, or family preferences, understanding funeral etiquette is not always a simple task.
+At Adrian Durban Florist, we’re here to help you make an appropriate selection and choose a thoughtful gift when filling out your funeral flower order.

 When Words Just Aren’t Enough…